So we've sent your resume to a great company, and the hiring manager wants to schedule a phone interview with you. Congratulations!

 Interviews can be nerve wracking at times.
 You may feel that there is even more pressure with a phone interview.
 After all, an employer cannot see what you look like, or your facial expressions, etc. On the flip side to this, you cannot see the employer's face to gauge how the interview is going.

 At Liberty Staffing, we want you to succeed professionally.
-Here are five things that you should do in preparation for your phone interview.
+Here are six things that you should do in preparation for your phone interview.

 1. Research the Company

 Before any interview, whether in-person or over the phone, you should research the company.
 Look up a company's history.
 For example, when was the company first established?
 Also research what services/products the company provides.
 What are the company's morals and values?
 See if they align with yours.